Norwegian Escape: Design

-The passenger accommodations built on the -vessel inclue 407 inside cabins, 114 oceanview cabins, 1,168 balcony cabins, 308 "mini-suite" cabins, and 82 studio cabins for solo travelers as well as 47 wheelchair-accessible cabins.
+The passenger accommodations built on the -vessel include 407 inside cabins, 114 oceanview cabins, 1,168 balcony cabins, 308 "mini-suite" cabins, and 82 studio cabins for solo travelers as well as 47 wheelchair-accessible cabins.
 95 additional suite cabins across two decks were designed with conjoining use of exclusive facilities.
 The ship's increase in double occupancy capacity from 3,969 of her older sister ships to approximately 4,270 resulted from an additional deck built for cabins.
 The ship was also widened by 5 ft, which increased the width of balconies by 40 cm.

 The core of the specialty dining and entertainment venues aboard Norwegian Escape lies within an expanded three-deck complex positioned in the center of the ship across the sixth, seventh, and eighth decks.
-It was first unveiled on Norwegian Breakaway and Norwegian Getaway and is also accompanied by an outdoor promenade designed for al fresco dining.
+It was first unveiled on Norwegian Breakaway and Norwegian Getaway and is also accompanied by an outdoor promenade, called The Waterfront, designed for al fresco dining.
 The complex includes numerous bars, restaurants, lounges, and a casino.

-Norwegian Escape was also built with the largest water park in the NCL fleet at the time.
+Norwegian Escape was also built with the largest water park in the NCL fleet.
 The sports complex additionally includes a three-story ropes course and various other ball courts.